What we’re about

 Membership Fee

-New members are allowed to attend their first event for free before committing to an annual membership.
-The fee is non-refundable.
+New members can attend their first event for free before opting for an annual membership.

 Before you RSVP, please note: